ehharding/Angular-Laws/.github/CODE_OF_CONDUCT.md

-# Pocket Fic Code of Conduct
+# Angular Laws Code of Conduct

 ## Our Pledge
 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or